The Basics of Signal Integrity Analysis and Simulation in PCB Design

 Exaple reflection and crosstalk data in a routed net.
 The top result (reflection) depends on the specific logic family and may not always be accurate unless a validated IBIS model is applied.
 The bottom result (crosstalk on a victim net) depends on the rate of voltage change and is independent of logic family.

-To simulate things like eye diagrams, multi-net crosstalk, and impedance deviations along the length of a net, there are external tools that can be used.
+To simulate things like eye diagrams, multi-net crosstalk, and impedance deviations along the length of a net, there are external signal integrity analysis tools that can be used.
 Field solvers are one option, and there are many of these tools available with different levels of specialization.
 Something like a full-wave field solver is not always necessary unless you want to simulate radiated emissions, something deeper with SI/PI, or extract S-parameters in the simulated net.

-The powerful PCB design and analysis tools in Altium Designer® give you a useful starting point for signal integrity analysis with pre-layout and post-layout signal integrity simulation tools.
+The powerful PCB design and signal integrity analysis tools in Altium Designer® give you a useful starting point for signal integrity analysis with pre-layout and post-layout signal integrity simulation tools.
 These accurate calculations give you a baseline for comparing your measurements.
 You’ll also have access to a complete set of manufacturing planning and documentation features in a single platform.

 Now you can download a free trial of Altium Designer and learn more about the industry’s best layout, signal integrity simulation, and production planning tools.
 Talk to an Altium expert today to learn more about Altium Designer.